MansAlien/DFB_4.0_Summary/Ch_5-blog_app.md

         </div>
     {% endblock content %}
    ```
-3. add a url for the blog details page:
+3. :link: add a url for the blog details page:
    ```
    # blog/urls.py
    from django.urls import path